-If you eat while feeling stressed, you’ll absorb less nutrients from the food you’re eating (even if it’s healthy food), as digestive function is inhibited when your body’s stress response is activated.
+If you eat while feeling stressed, you’ll absorb less nutrients from the food you’re eating (even if it’s healthy food).
+This is because digestive function is inhibited when your body’s stress response is activated.

-And if you’re constantly stressed, the detoxification pathways responsible for removing toxins from your body are compromised, placing even more burden on your body.
+And if you’re constantly stressed, the detoxification pathways responsible for removing toxins from your body are compromised.
+This places even more burden on your body.

 You also need more nutrients under stress, so the deficit can place even more strain on your body’s pathways – leaving you even more depleted and tired.

-Now you know these triggers…. you’re probably no longer surprised that so many of us are feeling tired and depleted!
+Now you know these triggers…. you’re probably no longer surprised that so many of us are feeling tired all the time!

 What happens to your body under stress?
 How does it cause burnout symptoms?